ArnoVdH/blog/content/blog/2022/books_fiction.md

 ### The Mammoth Book of Cthulhu - Paula Guran (editor)
 This was a bundle of short stories inspired by the Cthulhu Mythos.
 I found it to be pretty disappointing overall, so that I can't really seem to recall any specific stories from it.
 ### The Difference Engine -  William Gibson & Bruce Sterling
-The quintessential steampunk novel that shines best when you recognize the
+The quintessential steampunk novel that shines best when you recognize the historical and technological references.
+I did find the plot to be somewhat muddled and confusing.
 ### Ring Shout -  P. Djèlí Clark
 Cool action flick, set in a dark, Lovecraftian setting, with people of color fighting against racism-as-a-cosmic-horror.
 ### Story of the Eye - Georges Bataille